 If you are grieving the death of a child, having to deal with all the emotions, difficult questions, doubts and fears can feel overwhelming.
 The help and encouragement of others, especially from others who have been there, can be therapeutic.
-A supportive group can help parents process their loss, and work on healing.
+A supportive group can help mothers and fathers process their loss, and work on healing.

 The Compassionate Friends